-Federal regulations require Waldorf College to establish and apply reasonable standards of Satisfactory Academic Progress (SAP) for eligible students to receive financial assistance under the programs authorized by Title IV of the Higher Education Act.
+Federal regulations require Waldorf University to establish and apply reasonable standards of Satisfactory Academic Progress (SAP) for eligible students to receive financial assistance under the programs authorized by Title IV of the Higher Education Act.
 Waldorf students who wish to be considered for financial aid must:

 SAP is a Federal Student Aid eligibility requirement and is administered by the College in addition to the academic standards of performance required under the Waldorf Satisfactory Academic Progress (SAP) policy.
 The SAP policy is reviewed annually by the Waldorf Registrar.

 Students are evaluated at the end of every term for SAP.
 All students are evaluated on three standards: grade point average (qualitative measure), semester hours completion ratio (quantitative measure), and maximum timeframe.
 To maintain eligibility under SAP, students must meet all three standards.